 News Four deaths in Floral Park, Queens, officially ruled accidental Jerry and Marie Hugel of Floral Park, Queens, are shown in a March 2014 photo provided by a friend of the family.
-By ANTHONY M. DESTEFANO / NEWSDAY email@example.com April 20, 2015 6:40 AM Print Share fbShare Tweet gShare Email Four people found dead eight days ago in a house in the Floral Park section of Queens died from accidental carbon monoxide poisoning, the New York City medical examiner's office has determined.
+By ANTHONY M. DESTEFANO / NEWSDAY email@example.com April 20, 2015 6:40 AM Print Share fbShare Tweet Email Four people found dead eight days ago in a house in the Floral Park section of Queens died from accidental carbon monoxide poisoning, the New York City medical examiner's office has determined.
 "The cause of death for all is acute carbon monoxide intoxication," a spokeswoman for the medical examiner said Friday.
 "The manner of death for all is accident."
 Jerry Hugel, 83, and his wife Marie, 80, were discovered dead inside their home on April 10 by their son Robert, an NYPD sergeant.
 Investigators initially suspected carbon monoxide poisoning because a car was left running in the attached garage.
 Jerry Hugel's body was found in the passenger seat of the idling sedan.
 Also found dead at the home was Gloria Greco, 70, who was living with the Hugels, and a visitor, Walter Vonthaden, 76.
 The Hugels, longtime members of a Bavarian dance group, were deeply involved in German cultural organizations on Long Island.
 By ANTHONY M. DESTEFANO / NEWSDAY firstname.lastname@example.org Anthony M. DeStefano has been a reporter for Newsday since 1986 and covers law enforcement, criminal justice and legal affairs from its New York City offices.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.